 Queue | Set 1 (Introduction and Array Implementation)

-Like Stack, Queue is a linear structure which follows a particular order in which the operations are performed.
+Similar to Stack, Queue is a linear data structure that follows a particular order in which the operations are performed for storing data.
 The order is First In First Out (FIFO).
-A good example of queue is any queue of consumers for a resource where the consumer that came first is served first.
+One can imagine a queue as a line of people waiting to receive something in sequential order which starts from the beginning of the line.
+It is an ordered list in which insertions are done at one end which is known as the rear and deletions are done from the other end known as the front.
+A good example of a queue is any queue of consumers for a resource where the consumer that came first is served first.

 The difference between stacks and queues is in removing.
 In a stack we remove the item the most recently added; in a queue, we remove the item the least recently added.

 - enqueue(): Inserts an element at the end of the queue i.e. at the rear end.